The ONE Trick You Need to Stay Motivated

 The more specific and personal you get with this vision – your future self – the easier your healthier choices will be.
-Here is an exercise to acquaint you with your future self:

 If your goal is making healthier choices when you eat out, picture this version of you walking into your favorite restaurant, looking over the menu and eating that item you always wish you would have ordered.

-A goal of getting in shape so you can keep up with your athletic friends, would be a vision of you hiking to a waterfall without having to stop and rest.
-A you that says, “yes” to a local 5K without hesitation.
-What does this life look like?
-How does future you feel when they get up in the morning?
+A goal of getting in shape so you can keep up with your kids could be a vision of you taking them on a hike and not having to stop and rest.

-On the flip side, imagine a future you that never made the positive changes you are setting out to do.
+Now, imagine a future you that never made the positive changes you are setting out to do.

-With a solid vision of your future self, it’s easier to connect your choices today, to the you who benefits from them tomorrow.With a solid vision of your future self, it's easier to connect your choices today, to the you who benefits from them tomorrow.
-Click To Tweet
+With a solid vision of your future self, it’s easier to connect your choices today, to the you who benefits from them tomorrow.

 It’s easy to push things off for the future you to do, i.e. “the diet starts tomorrow”, but when you feel connected to that person, you’ll start making choices that make it easier for the future you instead of harder.

 When you are only focused on the you right now, it’s easy to lose motivation.
 After all, what’s one missed yoga class, or one indulgent dinner.
-But, in order to see real change, it’s not about those single choices, it’s about how they all add up together to create a healthier lifestyle.It's not about single choices, it's about how they add up to create a healthier lifestyle.
-Click To Tweet
+But, in order to see real change, it’s not about those single choices, it’s about how they all add up together to create a healthier lifestyle.

 When you feel a pull to sway from your goal actions, picture the future you.
 The goal lifestyle you’re working towards.

-A client of mine mentioned how she was going to a yoga class that night, and how she was hesitant to go since it didn’t get out until 7pm.
+A client of mine told mer her success with this.
+She was going to a yoga class that night, and was hesitant since it didn’t get out until late.
 “But what else would I be doing?
 Sitting on my couch.”.

-Think of the future you.
-Write a description of their day, draw a sketch of their priorities, write them a letter, whatever you need to do to make them real.
-Then, when you want to push things off on to her, think of her as a real person who will benefit or be left to deal with the choices you make today.
+Write a description of their day.
+Draw a sketch of their priorities.
+Or, write them a letter.
+Whatever you need to do to make this future you real.
+Then, when you want to push things off on to her, think of her as a real person.
+One who will benefit or be left to deal with the choices you make today.